Powers of the prime minister of the United Kingdom: Appointing ministers

-When commissioned by the sovereign, a new prime minister's first requisite is to "form a Government"—to create a cabinet of ministers that has the support of the House of Commons, of which they are expected to be a member.
+When commissioned by the sovereign, a new prime minister's first requisite is to "form a Government"—to create a cabinet of ministers that has the support of the House of Commons, of which he is expected to be a member.
 The prime minister nominates all other cabinet members to the sovereign for appointment (who then, if they are not already, names them Privy Counsellors) and ministers, and although consulting senior ministers on their junior ministers, without any Parliamentary or other control or process over these powers.
 The prime minister decides the ranking order of all ministers.

-The prime minister holds powers of patronage which means that at any time, they may obtain the appointment, dismissal or nominal resignation of any other minister.
+The prime minister holds powers of patronage which means that at any time, he may obtain the appointment, dismissal or nominal resignation of any other minister.
 The prime minister may implement a cabinet reshuffle; one famous example was the Night of the Long Knives in 1962.
 The prime minister may resign, either purely personally or with the whole government.
-A prime minister is no longer just "first among equals" in HM Government; although theoretically the Cabinet might still outvote the prime minister, in practice the prime minister progressively entrenches their position by retaining only personal supporters in the Cabinet.
+A prime minister is no longer just "first among equals" in HM Government; although theoretically the Cabinet might still outvote the prime minister, in practice the prime minister progressively entrenches his position by retaining only personal supporters in the Cabinet.
 In occasional reshuffles, the prime minister can sideline and simply drop from Cabinet the Members who have fallen out of favour; they remain Privy Counsellors, but the prime minister decides which of them are summoned to meetings.

 The Ministerial and other Maternity Allowances Act 2021 provides for the prime minister to grant certain office holders six months' maternity leave at full pay.
 In the case of ministers, the prime minister may designate that person a 'Minister on Leave', which comes with the salary of that person's previous office for up to six months.

 The prime minister is responsible for producing and enforcing the Ministerial Code.